What is a Black Man Worth?

 Why?

-Sadly, I think our value has been on display since we were on an auction blocks.
+Sadly, I think our value has been on display since we were on auction blocks.
+Misconstrued!

-Does hanging a black man elicit joy in parts of society because his life is worthless?
+Does hanging a black man elicit joy in parts of society because white America perceives his life as worthless?

 Where is the line drawn?